vectordotdev/content-old/posts/hello-microservice-deployment-part-2.md

 service "timber-tutorial" exposed
 ```

 Now this is a bit more complex.
 What it does is tell Google that we want a LoadBalancer.
 Loadbalancers decide which Pods should get incident traffic.
-So if I have a bunch of replicas of my pod running, and a bunch of clients trying to access my application then Google will use it's infrastructure to spread the traffic over my pods.
-This is a very simplified explanation.
+So if I have a bunch of replicas of my pod running, and a bunch of clients trying to access my application, then Google will use its infrastructure to spread the traffic over my pods.
+This is a simplified explanation.
 And there are a few more kinds of services you might want to know about if you are actually building a microservices project.

 Remember this line from our Dockerfile?
 ```[dockerfile]
 CMD ["gunicorn", "-b", "0.0.0.0:8080", "main:__hug_wsgi__"]
 ```

 Our container is expecting to communicate with the outside world via port 8080.
 That's the `--target-port`.
 The port we want to communicate with is `80`.
-So we just tell the service that we want to tie those ports together.
+So we tell the service that we want to tie those ports together.

 Let's take a look at how our service is doing
 ```[bash]